Skip to content

 Introduction to Autonomous Cars

 Get a behind-the-scenes look at how self-driving cars can change our future.
-In this course, you’ll learn about important topics related to autonomous vehicles (AVs) and the supporting infrastructure, and work with a team to build your own AV using LEGO Education SPIKE Prime Kits.
-We’ll discuss specific topics related to AVs, such as connected technology, sensing and data collection, traffic system control, electrification and more.
+In this course, you’ll learn how autonomous vehicles (AVs) work, and collaborate in teams to build your own AV using LEGO Education SPIKE Prime kits.
+We’ll look at the infrastructure needed to support AVs, including connected technology, sensing and data collection, traffic system control, electrification and more.
 You’ll practice integrating sensors, algorithms and a computing unit to automate vehicle movements.
 We'll also take field trips to on-campus labs and hear from UW researchers and scientists.
 This course is offered in partnership with UW’s Pacific Northwest Transportation Consortium (PacTrans Center).

 What You'll Learn